scheidan/CAIRS-Tutorial/README.md

 ### Prior definition

-Every interpolation is based on (sometimes implicit) assumptions about the structure of the rain fields. _CAIRS_ uses a formal Bayesian approach to incorporate prior knowledge about spatial and temporal correlations.
+Every interpolation is based on (often implicit) assumptions about the structure of the rain field. _CAIRS_ uses a formal Bayesian approach to incorporate prior knowledge about spatial and temporal correlations.
 The influence of this prior assumptions becomes smaller the more signals are available.